dnlbowers/modern-buddhism/README.md

 1. Published the page via github pages and shared with fellow students to test get feedback.

-#### *Manual Testing:*
+#### ***Manual Testing:***
 Below is a list of bugs I found during the development process by testing myself.
-All tests were conducted Using the web browser to render the code via the simulated live server and each element was test for how the elements were displayed to a potential user and a range of different screen sizes:-
+All tests were conducted Using the web browser to render the code via the simulated live server and each element was tested for how the elements would be displayed to a potential user and a range of different screen sizes:-
-1. Intended: A header with three elements evenly spaced out across the header element.
+1. **Intended Outcome** - A header with three elements evenly spaced out across the header element.
+    * ***Issue Found:***
-    * Bug - Using float left and float right I found the title was sticking to the logo on the left in spite of using the clear command in the CSS title selector.
+        * Using float left and float right I found the title was sticking to the logo on the left in spite of using the clear command in the CSS title selector.
-    * Fix - With the help of a fellow student mentioned in the below credits the Flexbox this point in the right direction in addition to several general resource articles on the topic the issue was resolved.
+    * ***Solution Used:***
+        * Used CSS flex instead of float.
-1. Intended: Buttons of the navigation menu buttons to touch when active or hovered over whilst still having adequate spacing between the text.
+1. **Intended Outcome** - Buttons of the navigation menu buttons to touch when active or hovered over whilst still having adequate spacing between the text.
+    * ***Issue Found:***
-    * Bug - Initially using flex I had the elements spaced evenly.
+        * Initially using flex I had the elements spaced evenly.
 When placing the elements contained in the nav bar to centre they the text appeared to close together.
+    * ***Solution Used:***
-    * Fix -   This was resolved by using padding on the anchor tag text whilst keeping the elements centred using flex.
+        * This was resolved by using padding on the anchor tag text whilst keeping the elements centred using flex.

-1. Intended: A fully responsive Nav bar suited to all screen sizes.
+1. **Intended Outcome** - A fully responsive Nav bar suited to all screen sizes.
+    * ***Issue Found***
-    * Bug - On smaller screen sizes there was a horizontal scroll bar in the browsers devtool.
+        * On smaller screen sizes there was a horizontal scroll bar in the browsers devtool.
+    * ***Solution Used***:
-    * Fix this was resolved by slightly reducing the font size.
-In order to maintain the active page and hover over features covering the back ground from top to bottom I had to increase the top and bottom padding by one 1px for the Nav-button class.
+        * Resolved by slightly reducing the font size.
+        * Top and bottom padding by one 1px for the Nav-button class in order to maintain the background of the .active and nav-button:hover spanning from top to bottom of the nav bar.

-1. Implementation: I wanted the hero image to span the page and be fully responsive across all screen sizes.
+1. **Intended Outcome** - A hero image to span the full width of the page and be fully responsive across all screen sizes.
+    * ***Issue Found:***
-    * Bug - Some images were appearing pixelated when stretch to the required size.
+        * Some images appeared pixelated when stretch to the required size.
-    * Fix:
+    * ***Solution Used:***
         * In some cases I was able to find higher resolution versions the image which resolved the issue.
         * In other cases no higher resolution version of the selected image was available.
 In these cases I had to choose a new image for the pages hero image.
-1. Implemtation
+1. **Intended Outcome** - Aligned contact form with all elements looking uniform and neat.
+    * ***Issue Found:***
+        * When using CSS grid to align the form the radio buttons and their labels were not aligned properly.
+    * ***Solution Used:***
+        * Wrapped inputs and labels from the mailing list section of the contact in a div element.

 ### **Post Development Process**